A PROGRAM OF THE HEALTH PROFESSIONS EDUCATION FOUNDATION

 About the Advanced Practice Healthcare Loan Repayment Program

 Those awarded the Advanced Practice Healthcare Loan Repayment may receive *up to $25,000.
-If awarded, recipients agree to continue practicing full time, direct patient care at a qualified facility in California for a twelve (12) month service obligation.
+If awarded, recipients agree to continue practicing full time, direct patient care at a qualified facility in California for up to a twenty four (24) month service obligation.
 Applicants can be awarded up to three (3) times.

 Qualified facilities include those designated by The U.S. Department of Health and Human Services Health Resources Administration (HRSA) or California’s Shortage Designation Program, a liaison to the federal Shortage Designation Branch (SDB) of Health Resources and Services Administration as Medically Underserved Area (MUA), Medically Underserved Population (MUP), Health Professional Shortage Area- Primary Care (HPSA-PC), Health Professional Shortage Area- Dental (HPSA-D), and Primary Care Shortage Area (PCSA).
-In addition to the Federal and CA state designations, any state, county, veteran, or correctional facility qualifies as well as Indian Health Centers and Federally Qualified Health Centers.
-See chart of qualified designations associated to each profession.
+In addition to the Federal and CA state designations, any State, County, Veteran, or Correctional Facility qualifies as well as Native Indian Health Centers and Federally Qualified Health Centers.

 The Advanced Practice Healthcare Loan Repayment Program is funded by donations and grants.
 Some professions may not be eligible for an award based on available funding.
 We encourage all individuals to apply.

 To be eligible for the Advanced Practice Healthcare Loan Repayment Program, the applicant must be currently licensed and practicing in one of the following professions:

 - Certified Nurse Midwives

 - Nurse Practitioners

 - Physical Therapists